AshAvalanche/ash-docs/docs/console/index.md

 🚧 Page under construction
 :::

-The Ash Console is the one-stop shop for Avalanche services management.
+The Ash Console is the one-stop shop for **Appchain development and operation** on Avalanche.